DNA Sequencing Definition

 Overall, DNA sequencing is becoming an integral part of many different applications.

-Genome sequencing is particularly useful for identifying the causes in rare genetic disorders.
+Genome sequencing is particularly useful for identifying the causes of rare genetic disorders.
 While more than 7800 diseases are associated with a Mendelian inheritance pattern, less than 4000 of those diseases have been definitively linked to a specific gene or mutation.
 Early analysis of the exon-genome, or exome, consisting of all the expressed genes of an organism, showed promise in identifying the causal alleles for many inherited illnesses.
 In one particular case, sequencing the genome of a child suffering from a severe form of inflammatory bowel disease connected the illness to a mutation in a gene associated with inflammation – XIAP.
 While the patient initially showed multiple symptoms suggestive of an immune deficiency, a bone marrow transplant was recommended based on the results of DNA sequencing.
 The child subsequently recovered from the ailment.

 In addition, HTS has been an important player in developing a greater understanding of tumors and cancers.
 Understanding the genetic basis of a tumor or cancer enables doctors to have an extra tool in their kit for making diagnostic decisions.
 The Cancer Genome Atlas and International Cancer Genome Consortium have sequenced a large number of tumors and demonstrated that these growths can vary vastly in terms of their mutational landscape.
 This has also given a better understanding of the kind of treatment options that are ideal for each patient.
 For instance, the sequencing of the breast cancer genome identified two genes – BRCA1 and BRCA2 – whose pathogenic variants have an enormous impact on the likelihood of developing breast cancer.
 People with some pathogenic alleles even choose to have preventive surgeries such as double mastectomies.